thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 In the event that the implementation does not contain any software measurements then the Software Components claim {{sec-sw-components}} can be omitted but instead the token MUST include this claim to indicate this is a deliberate state.
-This claim is intended for devices that are not compliant with
+The value SHOULD be 1.
+This claim is intended for devices that are not compliant with {{PSA-SM}}.
-{{PSA-SM}}.

 ~~~
 {::include cddl/psa-no-sw-measurements.cddl}